regen-network/regen-web/web-www/content/privacy-policy.md

 ## 11. Your Data Protection Rights under the California Privacy Protection Act (CalOPPA)

 CalOPPA is the first state law in the nation to require commercial websites and online services to post a privacy policy.
 The law's reach stretches well beyond California to require a person or company in the United States (and conceivable the world) that operates websites collecting personally identifiable information from California consumers to post a conspicuous privacy policy on its website stating exactly the information being collected and those individuals with whom it is being shared, and to comply with this policy.
-See more at:
+See more at
 https://consumercal.org/about-cfc/cfc-education-foundation/california-online-privacy-protection-act-caloppa-3/

 According to CalOPPA we agree to the following: